tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 may have limited any potential benefits of variability.
-Future work could investigate this possibility further employing a modified version of the HTW task wherein the correct velocity value is indicated by some perceptual feature of the task (e.g. the color of the wall, or size of the ball), rather than displaying the target velocity numerically.
+Future work could investigate this possibility further employing a modified version of the HTW task wherein the correct velocity value is indicated by some perceptual feature of the task (e.g., the color of the wall, or size of the ball), rather than displaying the target velocity numerically.

 The HTT and HTW tasks also differed in terms of general task complexity.